How to Create a Custom WooCommerce Customer Profile

 - Order Status

-Let’s say you’ve run a campaign for developers, and you want to check out how many devs have used a certain coupon code.
-You can do that by filtering “has used coupon” and the users’ occupation.
+Let’s say you’ve run a campaign for developers, and you want to check out how many developers have used a certain coupon code.
+You can do that by combining the “has used coupon” and the users’ occupation filters.
 You can even further segment the user list by the ordered products.

 Likewise, you can check out how many customers used that coupon but aren’t developers.

-Additionally, it’s possible to use the customer lifetime value to find your inactive but valuable customers.
-Therefore, if a high-ticket customer hasn’t visited your store for a long time, maybe it’d be nice to reach out to them.
+Another idea will be to use the customer lifetime value to find your inactive but valuable customers.
+So if a high-ticket customer hasn’t visited your store for a long time, maybe it’d be nice to reach out to them.
 There are few things that a business owner can do to improve its customer lifetime value but the basic principles are that a customer needs to spend more (per item), purchase more often, and remain customers for longer period of time.
 So if it has been a while since a high-ticket customer has made a order from you, it might be a good idea to consider some re-engagement strategy.
 The lifetime value date can be extracted from your WooCommerce user profiles in combination with the last seen filter.

 In addition to this, you can easily export your filtered customer list including all the custom fields data in a CSV format.
 In this way, you can use this data for your reports or perhaps create an email campaign to import a custom selection of customers along with the custom field data you need.